EuclidProtocol/docs/docs/Architecture Overview/General Overview.md

 **A. Virtual Settlement Layer for Liquidity (VSL):** The VSL is responsible for consolidating all the virtual pools and performing the necessary calculations for swaps.

 **B. Euclid Messaging Protocol (EMP):** The EMP is a custom messaging protocol designed to facilitate communication between the VSL and all blockchains integrated with Euclid.
-It supports message relaying across different ecosystems, including EVM chains, Cosmos-based chains, Solana, and more.
+It supports message relaying between the VSL and chains across different ecosystems, including EVM chains, Cosmos-based chains, Solana, and more.

 **C. Native Smart Contracts:** A set of smart contracts deployed on each integrated chain responsible for pool creation and communication with the Virtual Settlement Layer using EMP.